 Philip: Yes, Elizabeth, I can.
 But first I want to clarify that the only reason I was wearing the apron was because I didn’t want my clothes splattered with grease, and because the sweet old Bailey sisters gave it to me and I didn’t want to hurt their feelings.
-Even if Taylor thought I was gay – I’m pointing out that I am not.
+Even if Taylor thought I am less than a man – I’m pointing out that I am very manly indeed.

 Elizabeth: We know, Philip.
 And you getting married to Taylor proved it.